LuisR-jpg/LuisR-jpg/README.md

             <img src="https://github.com/LuisR-jpg/LuisR-jpg/blob/main/LoadingDrops.gif?raw=true"/>
             <br></br>
             Of course my portfolio needs at least a glimpse of what my major is.
-            I'm currently into <i>Evolutionary Computation</i> but this is just the beginning.
-Currently, my focus is on this topic.
+            Currently, my focus is <i>Evolutionary Computation</i> but this is just the beginning.
         </td>
     </tr>
     <tr>